 The operation may be carried out as a day care or in-patient procedure.
 As surgery is not performed on both legs in one operation, if you have varicose veins in both legs you will need two hospital admissions.

 Day Care Surgery

 Having fasted from midnight, you come into hospital early in the morning.
 Surgery is carried out early in the day to enable sufficient recovery to return home in the afternoon.
 It is better if you do not have to travel more than one hour from the hospital following day care surgery.
 Make sure to wear track suit bottoms or loose trousers and flat, comfortable shoes as you will have a bulky bandage applied to the leg after surgery.

 In-Patients are admitted to hospital on the day prior to or on the day of surgery and usually discharged on the day after surgery.
 Patients may require blood tests, chest x-ray and/or cardiograph.
 These will be carried out in the hospital prior to surgery.

-The area of the defective valve is tied and the vein divided in the groin or behind the knee as necessary.
-The veins are then removed piecemeal through small incisions.
+In conventional open surgery, the area of the defective valve is exposed through a small (usually 2-3cm) incision in the groin, the junction with the deeper vein is ligated, the troublesome vein is then stripped from the thigh and the remaining varicose veins are then removed piecemeal through small (5mm) incisions.
 Absorbable (dissolving) sutures are used in the groin and/or behind the knee.
 The other wounds in the leg are all closed using paper tapes ("Steristrips")

 If you have day care surgery, you are discharged home with a bandage from toe to thigh.
 An elastic stocking will be provided.
 On the day after surgery you should remove the bandage and apply the elastic stocking.
 As the leg is often still tender, application of the stocking will cause a little discomfort.